Political Science (BA)

 - Policy evaluation and analysis

-- Comparing and evaluating corporate social responsibility policies, including tracking news stories about a corporation or government or policies actions, image and reception
+- Comparing and evaluating corporate social responsibility policies, including tracking news stories about a corporation or government to assess the public's reception of policies and actions

 - Analyzing government regulation on a theme or topic across countries or time